tony/learning-asyncio/notes/recommendations.md

 ### ✅ Completed Since Original Review
 - **Lesson 11 (Barriers)**: Now exists with proper `asyncio.Barrier` content
 - **Lesson 12 (Streams)**: Now contains correct TCP server/client networking examples
+- **Lesson 20 Naming**: Renamed to `020_performance_tuning.py` for consistency

 ## Conclusion

 The tutorial series provides excellent coverage of asyncio fundamentals and internals.
-With the critical missing lessons now fixed, the main opportunities are:
+With all critical issues resolved, the main opportunities are:
-1. Simple file rename for consistency
-2. Adding more practical I/O examples
+1. Adding more practical I/O examples and real-world patterns
+2. Creating lessons on testing async code
 3. Better balance between theory and practice

 The quality of existing content is high - maintaining this standard while adding practical examples will create an exceptional learning resource.